Case Study

 Watch

-The activation step was where the plan decision should have happened, but for bundle members it was entirely absent.
+Activation was where the plan decision should have happened, but for bundle members it was absent.
 They confirmed their email, set a password, and went straight to watching.
 No plan information.
 No choice.
-The business framed this as a "plan mix gap."
-From the customer's perspective, the questions were more basic:
+The business called this a "plan mix gap."
+From the customer's perspective, the questions were simpler:

 "Netflix has different plans?"